Not everyone loves long-form writing

 Yeah…not everyone’s idea of a good time.

 You have to love the process.
-Which means writing AND revising your own work, taking feedback and deleting those sentences you’ve become weirdly attached to but don’t advance the argument.
+Which means writing AND revising your own work (bleh), interpreting and applying feedback, and killing your darlings (deleting those sentences you’ve become weirdly attached to but just don’t work).

 All in the name of creating something that’s strategically sound and genuinely enjoyable to read.